moq-wg/moq-transport/draft-lcurley-warp.md

   Init Payload (..),
 }
 ~~~
-{: #warp-publish-format title="Warp ANNOUNCE\_TRACK Message"}
+{: #warp-publish-format title="Warp PUBLISH\_TRACK Message"}

-Each ANNOUNCE\_TRACK message starts with a header, containing information useful for a relay:
+Each PUBLISH\_TRACK message starts with a header, containing information useful for a relay:

 * Track ID:
 An identifier for the track.
-The track MAY be updated by sending a ANNOUNCE\_TRACK message with the same Track ID.
+The track MAY be updated by sending a PUBLISH\_TRACK message with the same Track ID.

 * Track Format:
 The track format, as defined in {{track-format}}.